W-JiaCheng/W-JiaCheng.github.io/_pages/cv.md

 ======
 * Ph.D. in Communications and Information Engineering, Chongqing University of Posts and Telecommunications, 2022
 * M.S. in Communications and Information Engineering, Chongqing University of Posts and Telecommunications, 2018
-* Visiting Student, College of Computing and Data Science, Nanyang Technological University, 2021-2022
+* Visiting Student (Supervisor: Prof. Dusit Niyato), College of Computing and Data Science, NTU, 2021-2022
-* Postdoctoral Fellow, College of Computing and Data Science, Nanyang Technological University, 2022-present

 Work experience
 ======
 *Postdoctoral Fellow*
-  * Nanyang Technological University
-  * College of Computing and Data Science
+  * Postdoctoral Fellow (Supervisor: Prof. Dusit Niyato), College of Computing and Data Science, NTU, 2022-present
-  * Supervisor: Prof. Dusit Niyato

 Research Interests
 ======